fnproject/flow-lib-go/README.md

 Go allows functions to return error types in addition to a result via its support for multiple return values.
 If a continuation function returns a (non-nil) error as its second return value, its error message will be serialized and form the failed value of that stage.

 If a panic occurs while invoking the continuation function, the panic value will be captured and the stage failed with the same value.

-### Are hot functions supported?

-Currently only cold functions are supported.

 ### Can I invoke other fn functions?